 - A fish oil supplement offers an easy solution for someone who doesn’t like fish or doesn’t have access to regularly add fish into their weekly diet.

 - While the speculated benefits of taking a fish oil supplement or eating fish regularly in your diet are mostly agreed upon, the exact degree of the benefits are unconfirmed.

 - Like most supplements, fish oil is largely unregulated and companies are not required to register their product with the FDA.

-- A research company called LabDoor recently tested 30 top-selling fish oil supplement brands and found inconsistencies with the actual ingredients and what the labels claimed.
+- A research company called LabDoor tested 30 top-selling fish oil supplement brands and found inconsistencies with the actual ingredients and what the labels claimed.
 Many of the products contained levels of omega-3s that were up to 30% less than their labels claimed.